wellesley-cs230/wellesley-cs230.github.io/policies.md

 **Pair-programming tasks are subject to the following ground rules:**
 * Each team member has to read the assignment problems, think of how to go on solving it, and sketch some solutions, **before** meeting with their partner.
 * While working together, the work must be a true collaboration in which each member of the team will carry their own weight.
-It is not acceptable for two team members to split the work between them and work independently.
+Under our pair-programming paradigms, it is not acceptable for two team members to split the work between them and work independently.
-* The fact that team members have to program together means that you need to carefully consider a potential partner's schedule before forming a team.
-You cannot be an effective team if you cannot find large chunks of time to spend at a computer together!

 This semester, the instructors will assign partners for each pair-programming assignment.
-It is your responsibility to reach out to your partner and arrange times to meet and work on the assignment, keeping in mind the rules above.
-Sometimes it's hard or impossible to find times to meet, but we expect a good-faith effort.
+It is your responsibility to reach out to your partner early and arrange times to meet and work on the assignment, keeping in mind the rules above.
+Sometimes it's hard to find times to meet, but we expect a good-faith effort.
 Specifically, we expect that you:
 * Contact your partner ASAP
 * Make a good-faith effort to work together
   * Doing the same thing at the same time
   * Not divide-and-conquer
 * If you visit OH solo, share the hints with your partner.
-Don't work on the assignment solo.
+Don't work on the assignment solo (this includes during OH).
 * Contact us if your partner is not cooperative.
 (We might be able to re-match you).

 In general, teams are allowed to discuss assignment tasks with other teams and exchange ideas about how to solve them.
-However, there is a thin line between collaboration and plagiarizing the work of others.
-Please do not cross this line.
+Your team can collavorate with another team in the same way an individual can collaborate with another individual, as per the rules above.
+If you're unsure about what you can and cannot do, please ask us **before** collaborating.

 **Generative AI.** You are free to use generative AI (e.g. ChatGPT, Gemini, etc.) for the following use cases:
 * You can test your knowledge of the material.